 They take things to the extreme, and recommend that men become cartoonish versions of what a truly dominant, alpha male is.

 And what happens when you take something to the extreme, of course, is that you end up looking silly, graceless, and tryhard -- to everyone with any modicum of social awareness.

 Rise (and Fall) of the "Fake Alphas"

 I'll start by saying this isn't just a pick up community thing.
 Men have been trying to position themselves and posture as dominant males since long before anything like an underground international community of seducers came into being.
 And they've, of course, long achieved varying degrees of success.

-In the Hip-Hop world, someone who tries to be something he isn't is called a "poser" -- because he's seen to be "posing" like a model would pose; it's all about appearance, without any real substance.
+In the Hip-Hop world (and elsewhere, but you hear it a lot here), someone who tries to be something he isn't is called a "poseur" -- pronounced like "poser."
+The poseur is seen to be "posing" like a model would pose; it's all about appearance, without any real substance.
 Many of the modern "I'm So Alpha!" guys are like this -- they're more concerned with appearing strong and dominant than they are with actually being it.

 The problem that catches them is that, in their quest to be seen as alpha males, they never really take the time to learn what being a dominant male really entails -- so they end up getting the crucial details wrong.

 If you ask your average pick up community guy what being alpha is all about, he's going to give you back a list that looks something like this: